Speak to a BAILIFF Expert - £35

 The collector of taxes distrained for a tax debt of under 20.

 A walking-possession agreement was made with the debtor's daughter without his consent.
-The outstanding tax was then settled, but a demand was made for a fee of 15 shillings for the man in possession which paid under protest.
+The outstanding tax was then settled, but a demand was made for a fee of 15 shillings for the man in possession which was paid under protest.
 The debtor then sued in the county court to recover this amount.

-Judge Chitty said "The document signed by the plaintiff's daughter does not bind him as an agreement: the daughter's signature was without any authority express or implied on his part".
+Judge Chitty said: "The document signed by the plaintiff's daughter does not bind him as an agreement: the daughter's signature was without any authority express or implied on his part."